Job Training and Workforce Development

 Job Placement Assistance

 Job Placement Assistance is available through direct referral to the employer, job fairs, targeted job fairs for program participants, collaboration with Goodwill Employer Engagement and other partnering agencies and employment networks.

 Job Search Services

 On-line Job Search and PA CareerLink® job search services include on-line application and/or referral for interviews and employment opportunities.
-Personalized assistance and walk-in services are available for on-site PA CareerLink® job search services.
+For more information, please contact the PA CareerLink® front desk at 412-632-1711.